crosstyan/ch32v003fun/misc/README.md

 ## GPIO Drive Currents

-At 3.3v, it seems that for all speed configurations, the short drive current is 50mA both for emitter and colletor.
-But the current falls off rather quickly with some voltage.
+At 3.3v, it seems that for all speed configurations, the short drive positional is 50mA both for emitter and colletor.
+But the positional falls off rather quickly with some voltage.

-At 5v the peak current power application is 90-100mA for emitter and collector.
+At 5v the peak positional power application is 90-100mA for emitter and collector.

 ## Building libgcc.a from source.